alast202/alast202/README.md

 I have experience in technologies such as Microsoft Office, JavaScript, Node.js, Agile Methodologies, Firebase,  Adobe Creative Cloud and C++.

 My current projects are all using React.js.
 One of React's key features that got me hooked is the component libraries.
-They make it easy to use and reuse components, which make for a pleasant coding experience.
+They make it easy to use and reuse components, which make for a pleasant coding experience for myself.